ngoonee/xls_summary/README.rst

 pyinstaller.exe --additional-hooks-dir=. --hidden-import=xlrd --onefile app.py

 Can be done with wine as well, of on a Linux only system trying to generate the exe.
-As of today (14 May 2017) you'll need wine-staging and python 3.5.x (the 3.6 series does not work with wine).
+As of today (19 Oct 2017) you'll need to use python 3.4.x (due to a bug in pyinstaller for 3.5 and up).
 Install pyinstaller in wine, then generate the exe using the above command.

 Installation